nickparnenzini/qbmove_plugin/README.md

-This is a qbmove plugin in Gazebo.
+This is an open-source qbmove plugin in Gazebo.
 For further information, please visit: http://www.qbrobotics.com/

 If you want to use this software in Gazebo: